usd-comp230/usd-comp230.github.io/pa2/index.md

 - Code or ideas from the official Java documentation

 We encourage you to make heavy use of these resources!
-Much of these are linked from the schedule on the course web page.
+Much of these are linked from the schedule on the Canvas.

 ## Answers for FAQ